 When the option TeX-parse-all-errors is non-nil, you will be also able to open an overview of all errors and warnings reported by the TeX compiler.
-This feature requires tabulated-list-mode, shipped with GNU Emacs 24 or later.

 TeX-error-overview

 Show an overview of the errors and warnings occurred in the last TeX run.